aekhv/QMiniNVMeDevice/README.md

 ## Features
 - General device info (ID and namespaces);
-- read and write;
+- Read and Write;
+- Basic error handling;
+- Timeout control;
-- controller reset;
+- Controller reset;

 See MiniNVMeTestApp for more details.